 Britannica recognises its responsibility in developing its learners of today into leaders of tomorrow.
 Whether it is leading from the front or being an effective team player, the development of good leadership skills is essential for all Britannica students.

 We have developed a leadership programme that runs throughout the school and aims to offer an opportunity for all students to be able to find a leadership role that suits them.
-We have ‘Student Leaders’ in the following areas: House Leader, Form Leader, Student Council Leader and Library Leader.
 These students are instantly recognisable around the school campus as they wear their School Leader tie and School Leader badge with pride and act as a role model within the Britannica community.

-Our pupils may also participate in The Duke of Edinburgh International Award to develop their abilities and stand out from the crowd when applying for college, university or future career choices.
+Our students may also participate in The Duke of Edinburgh International Award to develop their abilities and stand out from the crowd when applying for college, university or future career choices.

 The role of Student Leaders is a very important part of school life at Britannica.
 Students have to nominate themselves to their Class Teacher or Form Tutor.
-Student Leaders are often chosen by their peers and.
-The students are given training and support throughout the year to enable them to enhance their leadership skills as they adjust to their new duties.
+Student Leaders are often chosen by their peers and given training and support throughout the year to enable them to enhance their leadership skills as they adjust to their new duties.
 These roles include the following:

 The Form Leader has special responsibility at break times when they control the distribution and collection of outdoor play equipment, supervise the lining up of students, allocate tables to line up for lunch, check tables for dismissal and act as a point of contact for students who may need help, guidance or support.
 In addition to this they represent the school at school related functions such as school productions, parent and teacher evenings, charity events etc.